certbot/certbot/docs/using.rst

                -v "/var/lib/letsencrypt:/var/lib/letsencrypt" \
                quay.io/letsencrypt/letsencrypt:latest certonly

-Certbot will obtain a certificate and place it in the directory ``/etc/letsencrypt/live`` on your system.
-You must use the ``certonly`` command to install the certificate.
+Running Certbot with the ``certonly`` command will obtain a certificate and place it in the directory ``/etc/letsencrypt/live`` on your system.
+Because Certonly cannot install the certificate from within Docker, you must install the certificate manually according to the procedure recommended by the provider of your webserver.

 For more information about the layout of the ``/etc/letsencrypt`` directory, see :ref:`where-certs`.